sprout-uci/APEX/README.md

 14- Right-click your FPGA and select "Program Device" to program the FPGA.

-15- If everything succeeds your FPGA should be displaying a pattern similar to the on in the video in /demo/vrased.mp4.

-When all LD0 to LD8 are on at the same time, VRASED is computing attestation of the openmsp430's program memory.

-## Running VRASED on Vivado Simulation Tools
+## Running VAPE on Vivado Simulation Tools

 1) In Vivado, click "Add Sources" (Alt-A), then select "Add or create simulation sources", click "Add Files", and select everything in openmsp430/simulation.
 2) Now, navigate "Sources" window in Vivado.
 In "Simulation Sources" tab, set "tb_openMSP430_fpga.v" as top module